 5. Subscribe to eco-friendly disposables

-There are lots of environmentally friendly, home-grown nappy brands out there, such as Ecoriginals in Australia and Kit & Kin in the UK.
-The best thing is, you can subscribe to home deliveries—so that’s one less bulky item on your supermarket shopping list and one less essential item to remember.
+There are many environmentally friendly, home-grown nappy brands, such as Ecoriginals in Australia and Kit & Kin in the UK.
+The best thing is, you can subscribe to home deliveries — so that’s one less bulky item on your supermarket shopping list and one less thing to forget.

 6. Pick the right wipes

 If you opt for disposable baby wipes, use natural materials like bamboo or cotton.
 There are many eco-friendly baby wipe brands on the market.
-Some, like Ecoriginals and Tooshies by Tom, offer a subscription service.
+Some, like Ecoriginals and Tooshies by Tom, offer a subscription service, making them another essential purchase you can set and forget.

 Reusable wipes are a phenomenon.
 They are so much better for the environment, they cost less than disposables in the long term, and you never have to worry about running to the shops to restock in an emergency!
 You could make your own reusable wipes or invest in a brand like Cheeky Wipes.